vincentwolsink/home_assistant_enphase_envoy_installer/README.md

 ▶ To be used with your installer or DIY account.
 (Most of the functionality won't be available when using a Home Owner account.)

+⚠ Some older Envoy firmware versions exposed the needed API endpoints without proper authentication.
+This has been fixed by Enphase and they pushed an update to the Envoys.
+If you are using this integration with a Home Owner account you probably lost most of the functionality since.

 Features:
 - Individual device per inverter with all information available.
 - Individual device per Q-relay with relay status.